kyverno/website/content/en/policies/other/imagepullpolicy-always.md

 weight: 20
 description: >
     Sample policy that sets imagePullPolicy to "Always" when the "latest" tag is used.
+category: Sample
+rules:
+  - name: imagepullpolicy-always
+    match:
+      resources:
+        kinds:
+        - Pod
+    validate:
+      message: >-
+        The imagePullPolicy must be set to `Always` when the tag `latest` is used.
+      pattern:
+        spec:
+          containers:
+          - (image): "*:latest | !*:*"
+            imagePullPolicy: "Always"
 ---

 ## Policy Definition